We are continuing to welcome applications at this time.

 However, the potential for innovation is often seen as in tension with established use of existing transducers, partly because of the long lifetime of such devices, and it therefore usually takes decades for the potential to be realised.

-This PhD project, sponsored by Thales UK, will suit an engineer or computer scientist with a particular interest in applications of AI.
-It will study how innovation based on AI can be characterised, understood and codified, with the aim to shorten the time to realise the potential of innovative structures and materials.
+Sponsored by Thales UK, this PhD project, which will suit an engineer, physicist or material scientist, will study how such innovation can be characterised, understood and codified, with a particular aim to shorten the time to realise the potential of innovative materials and structures.

 The results will be documented technically and with regard to the procedures developed, including interaction with sonar transducer designers with different skill levels.